3mdeb/news-and-ideas/blog/content/post/2021-02-21-amd-milan-osf.md

 1. Ensure you have the AGESA code for you platform.
 Depending on your selected framework you may need the FSP compatible AGESA for e.g. coreboot.
 For EDK2 this may be any form.
-2. Contact an open source firmware vendor or consulting company like 3mdeb.
+2. Contact an open source firmware vendor like 3mdeb.
    State your requirements, be ready to provide a hardware BOM and eventually schematics.
 Sign NDA if required.
 3. Depending on the selected framework we can offer following options: